Mavis0210/layoffs-data-cleaning-2025/Readme.md

-**Notes**

-* You may need to adjust the path depending on your OS.
-* MySQL might require placing the CSV inside the directory allowed by secure\_file\_priv.

-**3. Run the Data Cleaning Sectio**n

-The rest of main.sql performs the actual transformations.

-Here are the major steps I implemented:

-* &nbsp;Trim all strings

-Removes leading/trailing whitespace from every column.

-* &nbsp;Convert date fields to proper DATE type

-Used STR\_TO\_DATE() assuming MM/DD/YYYY format.

-* &nbsp;Remove fully empty entries

-If both total layoffs + percentage layoffs were blank, the row is removed.

-* &nbsp;Safely convert numeric fields

-1. total\_laid\_off → INT
-2. percentage\_laid\_off → DECIMAL(5,2)

-Values are converted only when valid.

-* &nbsp;Identify and remove duplicate rows

-Used ROW\_NUMBER() in a CTE, based on:

-company, location, date, country

-* &nbsp;Drop old raw text columns

-Once the cleaned columns were created and validated, the original VARCHAR versions were removed.

-### Final Output

-Your final, cleaned dataset is stored in:

-**layoffs\_staging**

-This table contains:

-* real date types
-* validated numeric columns
-* standardized text
-* no duplicate rows
-* no empty placeholder entries

-This is the table to use for any analysis, dashboards, or visualizations.

-### Notes \& Tips

-* If your dates use a different format, update the STR\_TO\_DATE() format string.
-* Windows users may need to use LINES TERMINATED BY '\\r\\n'.
-* Because the workflow is fully scripted, you can clear the tables and re-run the whole process anytime.
+You may need to:

+* adjust line endings on Windows

+* move the file into MySQL’s secure\_file\_priv folder

+**3. Run the cleaning steps**

+The script executes a full, structured cleaning pipeline.

+Below is an overview aligned exactly with the SQL.

+\# \*\*Detailed Cleaning Steps (Aligned with main.sql)\*\*

+* Trim whitespace from all text fields

+Ensures consistency before conversions.

+* Normalize country names

+**Example:**

+"united arab emirates" → "uae"

+* Clean location values

+Remove suffixes like:

+**, Non-U.S.**

+* Convert date strings to actual MySQL DATE type

+Both date and date\_added are cleaned and converted using STR\_TO\_DATE().

+* Remove meaningless rows

+Rows with BOTH:

+1. total\_laid\_off = empty
+2. percentage\_laid\_off = empty

+are removed.

+* Convert numeric text → typed numeric columns

+Two new validated columns are created:

+**total\_laid\_off\_int**

+Converted only if numeric.

+**percentage\_laid\_off\_decimal**

+Converted only if a valid number.

+Invalid values become NULL instead of breaking the dataset.

+* Remove duplicates

+Using a temporary auto-increment column + ROW\_NUMBER:

+Duplicates are removed based on:

+1. company
+2. location
+3. date
+4. country

+* Drop the original messy numeric columns

+After validated columns are created, the VARCHAR versions are removed.

+* Add continent column

+Countries are mapped into:

+1. North America
+2. Europe
+3. Asia
+4. South America
+5. Ocenia
+6. Africa
+7. Middle East
+8. Other

+* Summary of data completeness

+The script ends with a SELECT that reports:

+1. rows with both numeric fields
+2. rows missing percentage
+3. rows missing totals
+4. rows missing both

+\##Final Output

+The final cleaned dataset lives in:

+\*\*layoffs\_staging\*\*

+It includes:

+* clean dates

+* validated integers and decimals

+* continent

+* month \& year

+* cleaned location names

+* standardized country names

+* no duplicates

+* no empty rows

+This is the dataset you should use for:

+* dashboards

+* analysis

+* Power BI

+* visualizations

+\##Notes \& Tips

+* If the CSV date format changes, update the STR\_TO\_DATE() format string.

+* Keeping layoffs\_raw untouched allows easy rollback

+\##Future Enhancements

+* Add automated validation rules

+* Add a country lookup reference table

+* Export cleaned data directly via SQL